Telemetry¶

 The default is

-if that particular driver shouldn’t show the device locator (i.e. the URL or hostname or IP address of the device) in the connection data form.
-This is useful for APIs that are served from a well-known location for all stations, such as Metrica MeteoView2 or TheThingsNetwork.
+False.
+Set it toTrueif that particular driver shouldn’t show the device locator (i.e. the URL or hostname or IP address of the device) in the connection data form.
+This is useful for APIs that are served from a well-known location for all stations, such as TheThingsNetwork.

 Retrieves and returns pairs of station ids and station names from the API.
 When the telemetry configuration wizard is shown to the user, at some point the user is asked which of the stations offered by the API corresponds to the Enhydris station; the stations offered by the API is what is returned by this method.
 If the API offers a single station, this method can be omitted (the base method returns